dnordby/css-library/README.md

 Nested columns are allowed, but must be wrapped by a `.row` element to avoid unwanted spacing issues.

 By default, [`collapse.js`](https://getbootstrap.com/docs/3.3/javascript/#collapse) and its corrresponding styles are included in the grid.
 You must also include the `app.js` file (found in the same directory as the `gridX.css` build), or manually include the source code from Bootstrap.

-### To Modify:
-`git clone git@github.com:dnordby/gridX.git`

-`git checkout -b [name_of_your_new_branch]`

-`npm install -g webpack`

-`npm install`

-`webpack --watch --optimize-minimize`

-Edit `src/scss` files.
-Sub directories can be added (in addition to `src/scss/global`), and sub files can be added to each subdirectory.
-Each new addition must be indluded as a new import in `src/scss/app.scss`.
-Webpack will autoprefix, process to CSS, and minimize the any included files in `src/scss/app.scss` and compile them to `css/vpv-normalizer.css`

-#### To create a merge request run:
-* `git push origin [name_of_your_new_branch]`

-* Your recently pushed branches may be listed at the top - click "Compare & pull request" to resolve any issues and submit.

-* Assign the repo owner to the merge for review and approval.
-The master branch is protected, you will not be able to merge your own requests.